laxman3131/express-app/README.md

 # express-app
-scaffolding for an express app
+Scaffolding for an express app

-run `npm start` to start app.
+Run `npm start` to start app.